freebasic/fbfrog/readme.txt

 To do:

-- Need to support all fbc targets (e.g. __FB_ARM__) and should use __FB_UNIX__ if possible
-- The generated #if blocks should be a bit prettier
-- maybe targets can be built-ins? only need to support "all", "nodos", "windowsonly"
-- translation process should use knowledge about the target
-- Remove VEROR/VERAND completely, generate the #if expressions based on the bitmasks
-- LCS is main bottle-neck, can it be optimized?

-- consecutive verblocks should be added to a prefix tree, to solve out common API conditions, e.g.:

-	#if win32 and static		#if win32
-		...				#if static
-	#endif						...
-	#if win32				#endif
-		...		=>		...
-	#endif					#if static
-	#if win32 and static				...
-		...				#endif
-	#endif				#endif

-  and to catch bad merges:

-	#if win32			#if win32
-		[win32 1]			[win32 1]
-	#else					[win32 2]
-		[linux]		=>	#else
-	#endif					[linux]
-	#if win32			#endif
-		[win32 2]
-	#endif

-- verblocks should be prefix trees from the beginning (making LCS code harder though)
-- perhaps we can use a prefix tree instead of LCS?
-- use pre-calculated SHA1s instead of astIsEqual()
-  - must exclude the callconv and attribs like HIDECALLCONV from the hash though, as they require special handling (different callconv treated equal if both sides hide it)
-  - but only if faster

 Bugs:
 * C parser needs to verify #directives, since they can be inserted by "to c" -replacements, which aren't verified by the CPP